jamescrutchley/mdn-profile-clone/README.md

 # 'MDN Web Ducks'
-A clone of the MDN Web Docs homepage.
+Ground-up clone of the MDN Web Docs homepage, with a few choice tweaks.

 ## To Do:
 - [x] Initial content and layout (Mobile-first)